AlirezaHadjar/expo-drag-drop-content-view/README.md

 ## Features

-- Ability to drag and drop image from other apps
+- Ability to drag and drop images from other apps
-- Support multi selection
+- Support multi-selection

 ## Installation